Basal-like carcinoma

 The basal-like carcinoma is a recently proposed subtype of breast cancer defined by its gene expression and protein expression profile.

-Since Preou et al. divided breast invasive carcinoma into 4 subtypes, Kapp et al. further compared multiple sets of cDNA microarray datasets, dividing breast cancer into five molecular subtypes, including luminal subtype A, luminal subtype B, normal breast-like subtype, HER-2 overexpression subtype) and basal-like Subtype.
-This marks the modern clinical pathological diagnosis of breast cancer has transferred from simple morphological diagnosis into morphological and molecular features combined diagnosis.
-Genotyping fundamentally changes the concept of breast cancer and provides breast cancer patients with more improved prognosis and treatment.
+Breast cancer can be divided into five molecular subtypes, including luminal subtype A, luminal subtype B, normal breast-like subtype, HER-2 overexpression subtype, and basal-like subtype.
+Genotyping fundamentally provides breast cancer patients with improved prognosis and treatment.
 In all molecular subtypes, basal-like breast cancer (BLBC) is still the biggest challenge in current research due to its strong invasiveness and molecular biological characteristics.

 Epidemiology

 BLBC is more common among young and premenopausal women in Africa and African Americans.
-It is generally believed that BLBC occurs mostly among young people, however the latest large sample studies based on immunohistochemistry showed that the average age of BLBC patients is 47.7 to 55 years old.
+Large sample studies based on immunohistochemistry showed that the average age of BLBC patients is 47.7 to 55 years old.
 Incidence of BLBC and breastfeeding were negative related.
 Compared with ductal breast cancer, BLBC is more common among women who have earlier menarche age; whose first-term gestational age is less than 26 years old.
 Women who have low economic and social status, metabolic syndrome and use contraceptives for more than one year are more likely to develop BLBC.
-Increased waist-hip ratio before menopause has significant correlation with BLBC.
+Increased waist-hip ratio before menopause also has a significant correlation with BLBC.

 Treatment and prognosis

 Although tumors are often larger and of later stage, basal-like subtypes are more sensitive to anthracycline-based neoadjuvant chemotherapy than luminal breast cancers.
 Yet, despite initial chemosensitivity, patients with basal-like subtypes have worse distant disease–free survival and overall survival than those with the luminal subtypes, with a 58% 5-year overall survival of people with basal-like carcinoma compared to 88% for those with luminal A subtype.
 The percentage of patients with minimal residual disease after chemotherapy is higher among basal-like than HER2+/ER− breast cancers.
-As an independent molecular subtype, BLBC's special biological behavior and poor prognosis attributes to its significance in the clinical research of breast cancer.
+As an independent molecular subtype, BLBC's special biological behavior and poor prognosis is the reason for its significance in the clinical research of breast cancer.
 BLBC has a high proliferative activity and strong invasiveness, suggesting that it is easier for recurrence and metastasis, and the overall survival period is significantly shortened.
 BLBC is easier to metastasize to brain and lung through blood vessels, but less to bone and liver, suggesting that tumors have unique metastasis mechanism and once metastasis occurs, the prognosis is very poor.
 Although many research results need to be further confirmed, evidence suggests BLBC regardless of clinical characteristics or the treatment responses, is a group with heterogeneity.